 The difference between bushcraft and survival is that, with survival, you might be barely alive and struggling.
 By contrast, bushcraft is about living simply yet comfortably in nature.
-In order to achieve this, you will need some bushcraft tools.
+To achieve this, you will need some bushcraft tools.

 Bushcraft Tools List

-This list includes bushcraft tools which should be in every beginner’s bushcrafter kit.
-Remember, there’s nothing wrong with bringing some high-tech items to have as a backup or to help you stay comfortable.
+This list includes bushcraft tools that should be in every beginner’s bushcrafter kit.
+Remember, there’s nothing wrong with bringing some high-tech items as a backup or to help you stay comfortable.

 As you gain skills and experience, you can lighten your load and rely more on primitive and DIY bushcraft tools.

-A knife or blade is the ultimate survival tool and many bushcraft purists would even say that you don’t need anything but a knife.
-You can use a knife to make many of your own bushcraft tools, batoning (splitting) wood, preparing foraged food, and much more.
+A knife or blade is the ultimate survival tool, and many bushcraft purists would even say that you don’t need anything but a knife.
+You can use a knife to make many of your own bushcraft tools, baton (splitting) wood, prepare foraged food, and much more.

-Since blades are so important for bushcraft (as well as survival), a big part of your bushcraft tool budget will probably go towards it.
+Since blades are so crucial for bushcraft (as well as survival), a big part of your bushcraft tool budget will probably go towards it.

-Note that different blades are required for different tasks and environments – like how all the locals I encountered while in the Peruvian jungle had machetes and my usual drop-point blade was practically useless in most situations.
+Note that different blades are required for different tasks and environments – like how all the locals I encountered in the Peruvian jungle had machetes.
+My usual drop-point blade was practically useless in most situations.

 2. Bushcraft Axe or Hatchet